The South coast of Lombok

 This site is formed by big rocks with a vertical wall which drops down to 30m and has some interesting marine life surrounding it.

-As the name of theis dive site already suggests there are a lot of big rocks forming hundreds of swim-troughs.
+As the name of this dive site already suggests there are a lot of big rocks forming hundreds of swim-troughs.

-Sharks, Napoleon fishes and many, many Sweet lips and Angelfishes have been seen here.
+Sharks, Napoleon wrasse and many, many Sweetlips and Angelfish have been seen here.

 Coral garden - [5]